 - ½ cup chocolate chips plus more for topping

 - Preheat oven to 375°.

 - In a large bowl, mix all dry ingredients with a whisk.
 Add all other ingredients and mix until combined.
-(Grate zucchini with a medium side of a box grater, do NOT remove excess water).
+Grate zucchini with a medium side of a box grater, do not remove excess water.

 - Bake at 375° for 25 minutes, do NOT open the oven door to peek, this can cause muffins to sink in the middle.

 - Allow to cool and serve with butter if you like.
-Freeze extra muffins right away, or store in the fridge for up to 3 days.

 - Storage - Store in an airtight container in the fridge for up to 4 days, or in the freezer for up to 6 months.